miklevin/MikeLev.in/_posts/2024-11-11-how-to-train-your-llm.md

 ...at least until the next session at which time it's not.
 But then I just give it the ol Neo Kung Fu Download... **BAM!** Trained again.
 This is not prompt engineering.
+I use the same document to help coworkers or to give myself refreshers.
 This is crash-course educations in which theoretical learning has no line of separation from practical application.
+This is skill-infusion with CliffsNotes.
 Such is the nature of dragons in the information age.